redhat-performance/clusterbuster/README.md

 ClusterBuster currently supports the following workloads:

+- *cpusoaker* -- a simple loop in Python that can be used either as a very rough measure of CPU performance or a load generator.

+- *files* -- create, read, and delete large numbers of files to stress filesystem handling.

 - *fio* -- the [Flexible I/O
   tester](https://fio.readthedocs.io/en/latest/fio_doc.html) for
   testing storage performance.
 This is not a fully general front end to fio; it supports basic I/O patterns.

-- *uperf* -- a [network performance tool](https://uperf.org/) front end.
+- *memory* -- allocate, free, and optionally use large chunks of memory.

+- *server* -- client-server message exchange.

 - *sysbench* -- a [multi-threaded system stress/benchmark
   tool](https://github.com/akopytov/sysbench).

-- *cpusoaker* -- a simple loop in Python that can be used either as a very rough measure of CPU performance or a load generator.

-- *memory* -- allocate, free, and optionally use large chunks of memory.

-- *files* -- create, read, and delete large numbers of files to stress filesystem handling.

-- *server* -- client-server message exchange.
+- *uperf* -- a [network performance tool](https://uperf.org/) front end.

+In addition, these "dummy" workloads are available:

 - *byo* -- run a workload of your choice under ClusterBuster.

+- *failure* -- run pods that deliberately fail.
+Intended for testing ClusterBuster itself.

+- *waitforever* -- dummy test, runs a workload that waits forever.
+  This can be used to create pods or VMs that persist as infrastructure for running non-ClusterBuster workloads.

 All supported workloads are under the [lib/workloads](lib/workloads) directory.